Opensource-Academy/text/104_spacemacs.md

 ### First run

 Once Emacs was installed and Spacemacs was downloaded, when you first start Emacs, you should be greeted by the Spacemacs setup screen.
-The thing Spacemacs will do is ask you about your favourite editing style; it's heavily recomended to go with the Vim or 'Evil' style (press `RET` to confirm your choice).
+The thing Spacemacs will do is ask you about your favourite editing style; it's heavily recommended to go with the Vim or 'Evil' style (press `RET` to confirm your choice).

 Press `RET` two more times to answer 'yes' to the next two questions to prepare Spacemacs to properly set itself up.
 Once you answered all questions Spacemacs will download a bunch of packages to finish installation, this only happens once after installation.